King Henry I, was born to King William I

 was born to Matilda and Geoffrey Plantagenet, at Le Mans, Anjou.

 Henry I was now openly quarrelling with his daughter and son-in-law who wanted Henry to pass power to Matilda while he was still alive.
 However, despite the feud with his daughter and son-in-law he still hoped that they would succeed to the throne.

 King Henry I became ill after eating lampreys against his doctor’s advice.
 It soon became evident that Henry I was dying.
 His daughter and son-in-law were in Anjou and some days away from England.
 Henry’s nephew, Stephen, on the other hand, was in Boulogne, a mere days travel from England.

 1135 (1st December)

 Henry I, aged 67 years, died, in Rouen France.
 He was buried in Reading Abbey.
-He was succeeded by his nephew Stephen of Blois
+Although the nobles had sworn to support Matilda’s claim to the throne, Henry was succeeded by his nephew Stephen of Blois